A solution is prepared by dissolving 23.7 g of CaCl2 in 375 g of ... | Channels for Pearson+

 Multiple Choice

 A solution is prepared by dissolving 23.7 g of CaCl2 in 375 g of water.
 The density of the resulting solution is 1.05 g/mL.
-What is the molarity of Cl⁻ ions in this solution?
+What is the molality of CaCl2 in this solution?

 A